 Do you want to make changes to your home or need more space but not know where to start?
 We offer a no obligation architectural advice consultation to help you realise the potential of your home.

-Our consultation includes a 2 hr home visit followed up by a detailed report.
-We listen to what you want and need, talk through ideas and then offer advice and practical solutions on design layouts, associated costs, any planning implications and how to move forward with your project.
+We will visit your home and listen to what you want and need, talk through ideas and then offer advice and practical solutions on design layouts, associated costs, any planning implications and how to move forward with your project.

 We look forward to hearing about your plans.
 Don’t hesitate to contact us.